 This is my story about how I gambled £20K in the space of 48 hours at the VIP tables, and man, it was awesome!
-The high roll lifestyle is amazing, and I’m not surprised there are so many whales in the game.
+The high roller lifestyle is amazing, and I’m not surprised there are so many whales in the game.
 If I were a billionaire, I’d be the fattest whale at the table.
 The thrill of big spending is almost as good as the feeling of a big win!

 First things first.
 Part of the reason why I wanted to gamble it all at once, was a recent invitation from my favourite casino to their VIP membership club.
 This isn’t something they offer to just anyone, and I was desperate to try it out.
 The lotto win came just at the right time for me.

 Because this was a once-in-a-lifetime thing, I decided to treat myself to the best VIP treatment, and opted for their VIP Platinum Membership…but damn it!
 It wasn’t meant to be.
 To get into their top-tier VIP structure, I’d have needed to pass £750K through the casino already (including bonuses, so it’s not as bad as it sounds).
 No, I was invited to the bog-standard VIP section.
 It’ll be a while until I move up to gold, and I doubt I’ll ever reach platinum.